Cleaning House for Easter Glory

 The reflection of Lent culminates with the emotional roller-coaster of Holy Week.
-As we walk with Jesus, we pass through earthly triumph, then suffering, and then a transcendent triumph for all time.
+As we walk with Jesus, we pass through earthly triumph, then suffering, and then, at Easter, a transcendent triumph for all time.

-- Palm Sunday – when we remember Jesus’ entry into Jerusalem at the culmination of his ministry – with palm processions at both services (8:30 a.m. & 11 a.m.) on April 9.
+- Palm Sunday – when we remember Jesus’ entry into Jerusalem at the culmination of his ministry – with palm processions at our Sunday worship service at 10 a.m.
+April 5.
 We’ll gather in the Atrium, pick up palm branches there, and enter the sanctuary singing!

-- Good Friday – when we remember Jesus’ crucifixion and death — will be observed at 7 p.m.
-Friday, April 14.
+- Good Friday – when we remember Jesus’ crucifixion and death — will be observed at in our Sanctuary.
 In addition, PEACE participates in an ecumenical service at 12 p.m. on Good Friday at Emanuel Episcopal Church, also in downtown Grass Valley.

 - Easter – when we celebrate Jesus’ resurrection & his conquest of death on our behalf.
-We celebrate with glorious, triumphal music and song at both worship services (8:30 a.m. & 11 a.m.) on Sunday, April 16.
-We’ll have delicious baked good between services and an Easter egg hunt at 12:30 p.m. for the children will be offered.
-BOTH start in Fellowship Center.
+We celebrate with glorious, triumphal music and song at worship services at 6, 8:30 a.m. & 11 a.m. on Sunday, April 12.
+We’ll have delicious baked good between services in our Fellowship Center.

 We understand Jesus’ Good Friday death in many ways – including as a sacrifice made on our behalf.
 Jesus offered himself in the ancient Jewish tradition of offering sacrifices to restore one’s relationship with the Creator.
 But more importantly, we understand Jesus’ execution on a cross as God opening his arms to all people in loving welcome.
 We understand Jesus’ life and death as saying “No!” to the world as it was and still is – violent, corrupt, oppressive, filled with fear and hate, people lusting for power, taking advantage of each other and putting material gain ahead of their spiritual integrity.